GlobalSharkMovement/GlobalWhaleSharkHabitats/README.md

 The 'Boundaries' folder contains shapefiles for each of the regional boundaries used in the study.
 ATLN, north Atlantic; ATLS, south Atlantic; INDE, each Indian Ocean; INDNW, northwest Indian Ocean; INDSW, southwest Indian Ocean; PACE, east Pacific; PACW, west Pacific.

+#### CODE ####

+The 'Code' folder contains an R script used to calculate the shipping co-occurence index (SCI.R) and associated example datasets (within the 'Example' sub-folder).
+The script is annotated throughout.

-For more dertails on the methods or specific definitions please see the paper: https:// XXX TBC
+For more details on the methods or specific definitions please see the associated paper: https:// XXX TBC